 Even though bail bonds are already a less expensive option, someone posing as a bail bondsman might still offer you a discount.
 Beware of these people.
 Cheap bail bonds may sound like a good idea, but you also might be setting yourself up for a scam where the person offering the discount may not be a bail bond agent at all.

 2. Only deal with licensed bail agents

 Not just anyone can be a bail agent.
-A bail bond company needs to be licensed to operate in North Carolina and other states that allow bail bonds.
-That license needs to be on display for people to see.
-So, one surefire way to know that you’re not getting scammed is by dealing with a licensed bail bondsman.
+A bail bond agent needs to be licensed in order to operate in North Carolina and other states that allow bail bonds.
+The bail agent must carry their license with them all the time.
+So, one sure-fire way to know that you’re not getting scammed is by dealing with a licensed NC bail bondsman.
 Always ask to see a bail agent’s license.
-If they refuse or get defensive, you need to steer clear of them.
+If they refuse or get defensive, steer clear of them.